-Issuer.....
-MasTec, Inc.

-Securities Offered.....

-\$200.0 million aggregate principal amount of 7 3/4% Series B Senior Subordinated Notes due 2008 (the "New Notes," and collectively with the Old Notes, the "Notes").
+Issuer MasTec, Inc. Securities Offered \$200.0 million aggregate principal amount of 7 3/4% Series B Senior Subordinated Notes due 2008 (the "New Notes," and collectively with the Old Notes, the "Notes").
 The terms of the New Notes and the Old Notes are substantially identical in all material respects, except for certain transfer restrictions, registration rights and Liquidated Damages for Registration Defaults relating to the Old Notes which will not apply to the New Notes.
 See "Description of Notes."

-Maturity Date.....
-February 1, 2008.

-Interest Rate and

-Payment Dates......
-The Notes bear interest at a rate of 7 3/4% per annum, payable semi-annually in arrears on February 1 and August 1 of each year, commencing August 1, 1998.
+Maturity Date February 1, 2008.
+Interest Rate and Payment Dates The Notes bear interest at a rate of 7 3/4% per annum, payable semi-annually in arrears on February 1 and August 1 of each year, commencing August 1, 1998.
+Ranking The Notes are subordinated in right of payment to all existing and future Senior Debt of the Company.

-Ranking.....

-The Notes are subordinated in right of payment to all existing and future Senior Debt of the Company.
 In addition, the Notes are effectively subordinated to all indebtedness and other liabilities and commitments (including trade payables and lease obligations) of the Company's subsidiaries.
-As of December 31, 1997, after giving pro forma effect to the Offering and the application of the net proceeds therefrom, the Notes would have been subordinated to approximately \$66.0 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
-In addition, the Company would have had \$121.5 million of borrowings available under the Credit Facility.
+As of March 31, 1998 the Notes were subordinated to approximately \$146.6 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
+In addition, the Company had \$63.0 million of borrowings available under the Credit Facility.
 The Indenture will permit the Company and its subsidiaries to incur additional indebtedness, including additional Senior Debt, in the future.

-Optional Redemption.....

-The Notes will be redeemable, at the option of the Company, in whole or in part, at any time after February 1, 2003, at the redemption prices set forth herein, plus accrued and unpaid interest, if any, to the redemption date.
+Optional Redemption The Notes will be redeemable, at the option of the Company, in whole or in part, at any time after February 1, 2003, at the redemption prices set forth herein, plus accrued and unpaid interest, if any, to the redemption date.
 In addition, on or prior to February 1, 2001, the Company may redeem up to one-third of the aggregate principal amount of the Notes at a redemption price of 107.750% of the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the redemption date with the net cash proceeds of an offering of Equity Interests (other than Disqualified Stock) of the Company; PROVIDED, that at least \$133.3 million in principal amount of the Notes remain outstanding immediately after the occurrence of such redemption.

-Change of Control.....

-In the event of a Change of Control, the Company will be required to make an offer to each holder of Notes to repurchase such holder's Notes at a repurchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the repurchase date.
-There can be no assurance that sufficient funds will be available at the time of any Change of Control to make any required purchases of Notes tendered or that restrictions in the Credit Facility or other indebtedness of the Company will allow the Company to make such required purchases.
+Change of Control In the event of a Change of Control, the Company will be required to make an offer to each holder of Notes to repurchase such holder's Notes at a repurchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, thereon to the repurchase date.
+There can be no assurance that sufficient funds will be available at the time of any Change

-Certain Covenants.....

-The indenture pursuant to which the Notes were or will be issued (the "Indenture") contains certain covenants that, among other things, limit the ability of the Company and its Restricted Subsidiaries (as defined) to incur additional Indebtedness (as defined) and issue preferred stock, pay dividends or make other distributions, repurchase Equity Interests or make other Restricted Payments (as defined), create certain Liens (as defined), enter into certain transactions with Affiliates (as defined), sell assets or enter into certain mergers and consolidations.
+Facility or other indebtedness of the Company will allow the Company to make such required purchases.
+Certain Covenants The indenture pursuant to which the Notes were or will be issued (the "Indenture") contains certain covenants that, among other things, limit the ability of the Company and its Restricted Subsidiaries (as defined) to incur additional Indebtedness (as defined) and issue preferred stock, pay dividends or make other distributions, repurchase Equity Interests or make other Restricted Payments (as defined), create certain Liens (as defined), enter into certain transactions with Affiliates (as defined), sell assets or enter into certain mergers and consolidations.